Loving Your Neighbor: The Woman at the Well (John 4:1-29)

 Now jump ahead to John 4:20.
 Why was the nearby mountain significant to the Samaritans?

-Who was it written about?
+2. HISTORY - Who was it written about?
 How does the Bible describe them?

 The Samaritans claimed Jacob as a Father to their nation.
 So did the Jews.
 Although the Samaritans and Jews shared some ancestry and religious practices (such as circumcision and the Sabbath), there was much they disagreed on, including where to worship.
 The well that Jesus came to in Sychar was within view of Mount Gerizim - a holy site to the Samaritans (vs 20).
 The Jews believed the Samaritans practiced a partially pagan religion and despised their place of worship.
 Meanwhile, the Samaritans rejected the Jerusalem temple and viewed the Levitical priesthood as illegitimate.
-Hostility towards one another went on for centuries.
+Hostility toward one another went on for centuries.
 Clues from the text tell us this was no ordinary conversation.

 What does John 4:9 reveal about the relationship between the Jews and the Samaritans?